Skip to main content

 Related: 4 Ways Porn Can Warp the Way Women View Themselves

 In a Guardian piece about the rising deadly trend of strangulation during sex, Erika Lust—one of the world’s most popular female porn directors—agrees that strangulation and choking scenes now dominate porn.
-“Face slapping, choking, gagging and spitting has become the alpha and omega of any porn scene and not within a BDSM context,” she says.
+“Face slapping, choking, gagging, and spitting has become the alpha and omega of any porn scene and not within a BDSM context,” she says.
 “These are presented as standard ways to have sex when, in fact, they are niches.”

 In a recent study of the most popular mainstream porn videos, 9 out of 10 scenes showed a woman being hit, beaten, yelled at, or otherwise harmed, and the result was almost always the victim responding with either pleasure or no response at all.

-But what happens when these behaviors are acted out in real life, especially without any warning?
+But what happens when these behaviors are acted out in real life, especially without warning?
 One woman recently shared her experience:

-“Not long after we got married, we were having sex when, out of nowhere, he spit on me…He was embarrassed when he saw that he wasn’t getting the reaction he was expecting.
+“Not long after we got married, we were having sex when, unexpectedly, he spit on me.
+He was embarrassed when he realized that his action didn’t elicit the expected reaction.”

 Store - Consciously Created